 The Library subscribes to databases which you can search to find relevant articles.
-These allow you to run more precise searches than is possible in Summon, and will extend your search beyond our collections (vital if you are doing a literature search for your PhD).
+These allow you to run more precise searches than is possible in Summon, and will extend your search beyond our collections (vital if you are doing a literature search for your dissertation or PhD).

-When searching databases just click on the "Search for item at Reading" button next to each reference.
+Some databases will include the full-text of articles, but where this isn't available when searching databases just click on the "Search for item at Reading" button next to each reference.
 This will link you directly to the article if it is available online as part of our collections.
 You can also search the catalogue automatically to find out if we hold the print journal.
 See the 'Finding journals' tab for more information.